 Vacations are supposed to be a time for kicking back and relaxing, right?
-Well, at least they were back in the day before your little bundles of terror joined the travelling party.
+Well, at least they were back in the day before your little bundles of terror joined the traveling party.

 As if keeping the little nightmares entertained and unharmed at home wasn’t stress-inducing enough, when you take your nippers into unfamiliar environs you open yourself up to a whole new world of hassle.

 What should on paper be dream family vacation can turn into the holiday nightmare and have you wishing you left the kids at home with Gran.

 I joke of course!
 Traveling with kids can – when done properly, with a little preparation and a little bit of luck – be hilarious, unbelievably rewarding, and yes even relaxing.